saipraneeth-987/Library-Book-Recommendation-System/books/README.md

         * Remarks (editable, specific for stage 5 (don't copy from stage 4))
     - Desirable features
 	* [X] Ability to download all the titles in this stage as a CSV
+	* [ ] If the book is available field is yes, move to the next stage.
+Else move to the "Not available" stage.

 * Stage 6: Order placed (Stage = ordered)
     - Order is placed with the supplier.